SumayyahSayyed/Google_Chrome_HomePage/README.md

 ### Project

 The project is a self-made replica of Google HomePage.
+This project is yet to be made responsive.

 ### Screenshot